Saul Alinsky: Mentoring in The Woodlawn Organization

-In 1961, to show City Hall that TWO was a force to be reckoned with Alinsky combined "two elements—votes, which were the coin of the realm in Chicago politics, and fear of the black mass"—by bussing 2,500 black resident citizens, down to City Hall to register to vote.
-No administrator in Chicago is said ever to have forgotten that image.
+In 1961, to show city hall that TWO was a force to be reckoned with, Alinsky combined "two elements—votes, which were the coin of the realm in Chicago politics, and fear of the black mass" by bussing 2,500 black resident citizens, down to city hall to register to vote.

 Through TWO, Woodlawn residents challenged the redevelopment plans of the University of Chicago.
 Alinsky claimed the organization was the first community group not only to plan its own urban renewal but, even more important, to control the letting of contracts to building contractors.
 Alinsky found it "touching to see how competing contractors suddenly discovered the principles of brotherhood and racial equality."
 Similar "conversions" were secured from employers elsewhere in the city with mass shop-ins at department stores, tying up bank lines with people exchanging pennies for bills and vice versa, and the threat of a "piss-in" at Chicago O'Hare International Airport.

+After King's assassination, Alinsky maintained that Woodlawn was the one Black area of Chicago that did not "explode into racial violence" because, while their lives were not "idyllic", through TWO the residents had "finally" gained a sense of "power and achievement".

 For Alinsky the "essence of successful tactics" was "originality."
-When Mayor Daly dragged his heels on building violations and health procedures, TWO threatened to unload a thousand live rats on the steps of city hall: "sort of share-the-rats program, a form of integration."
+When Mayor Daley dragged his heels on building violations and health procedures, TWO threatened to unload a thousand live rats on the steps of city hall: "sort of share-the-rats program, a form of integration":

 Any tactic that drags on too long becomes a drag itself.
 No matter how burning the injustice and how militant your supporters, people get turned off by repetitious and conventional tactics.
-Your opposition also learns what to expect and how to neutralise you unless you're constantly devising new strategies.
+Your opposition also learns what to expect and how to neutralize you unless you're constantly devising new strategies.